 A framework agreement is a multi-supplier contract under which individual contracts (call-offs) can be made throughout the period of the agreement (normally a maximum of 4 years).
 It allows buyers to easily procure goods, works, or services from an approved list of suppliers.
 No other suppliers may enter the agreement during its term.

 For different types of public procurement, there are value thresholds that are used to determine if a contract is High-value (above threshold) or Low-value (below threshold).
 High-value tenders are published centrally on ‘Find a Tender’, while Low-value tenders are not centralised and can be published on any applicable portal – of which there are hundreds.

 Find a Tender

-The official UK portal for high value tenders published in England, Scotland, Wales and Northern Ireland.
-It does not however have low value tenders which make up x% of all UK tenders.
+The official UK portal for High-value tenders published in England, Scotland, Wales, and Northern Ireland.
+It does not however have Low-value tenders which make up over 70% of all UK tenders.

 PIN (Prior Information Notice/ Periodic Indicative Notice)

 A notice giving advance warning of a contract to be tendered at some point in the future.
 PINs can now also be used as a call for competition by sub-central Contracting Authorities when using the restricted procedure or competitive procedure with negotiation.